lambyy/eventation/README.md

 Users can bookmark and unbookmark events while browsing and on the event show page.
 Their bookmarks can be viewed in their profile page.

 ![](https://github.com/lambyy/eventation/blob/master/app/assets/images/bookmarks.png)

+## Future Features

+* Events should be able to be searched by their names
+* Event locations should show up on a map so that users can find events near them
+* Tickets and Registrations should have a payment method